 Our daily communication and discovery will often take place on a digital platform of some sort, especially in online courses.
 Consider this platform a place to share new discoveries, expand our understanding of materials, and shape our thoughts about our findings.
 You can also DM me.

 These are the chief activities for students in the liberal arts.
 Research and response are the foundation of the educated citizen and will be emphasized in every classroom lesson.

 It is really easy to do well in my class.

 Your participation grade will be negatively affected by:

-- Coming to class without your assigned readings — in book form, printed, or on a tablet (not a phone);
+- Coming to class without your assigned readings — in book form or printed (not on a tablet or phone);

 - Texting or otherwise engaging in activities that distract you or your classmates;